jacobdekeizer/ccvshop-client/README.md

 ## Contributing

 Any help is appreciated, see [contributing](https://github.com/jacobdekeizer/ccvshop-client/blob/master/.github/CONTRIBUTING.md) for more information.
-On the contributing page is described how you can automatically generated the required models for new API endpoints.
+On the contributing page is described how you can automatically generate the required models for new API endpoints.

 ## Installation
 You can install this package via composer: